remifluff/Draw/readme.md

 # Draw Library for Maxmsp

-A package that provides a simpler interface and workflow for many of Max MSP's jitter objects.
-Mainly the jit.graphics object.
+A simple package that wraps Max MSP's inbuit jitter objects (mainly jit.graphics) for easier and more intitive use.

 Please contact remi.cady.freer@gmail.com if you find any major bugs.